Our Services

 Even without emergency symptoms, ongoing palpitations or suspected sleep apnea should prompt a conversation with your doctor.
 A simple sleep study can help clarify what's happening.

-If you're experiencing nighttime heart palpitations along with other warning signs like snoring, gasping, or daytime fatigue, it's worth investigating whether Sleep Apnea Syndrome could be the underlying cause—a free AI-powered symptom checker can help you quickly assess your risk and determine if medical evaluation is needed.
+If you're experiencing nighttime heart palpitations along with other warning signs like snoring, gasping, or daytime fatigue, taking a free online assessment for Sleep Apnea Syndrome can help you understand your symptoms better and decide whether it's time to consult a healthcare professional.

 If your heart feels like it's skipping beats—especially at night—don't dismiss it as stress or anxiety without looking deeper.
 Sleep apnea may be an underlying cause.